Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

-For the purposes of this research, the principal researcher collaborated with a cybersecurity training vendor who produces comprehensive security awareness training materials, phishing simulation exercises designed to augment those materials, and implementation assistance for organizational deployment.
-This partnership enabled access to professionally developed training content and established phishing templates while maintaining the experimental rigor necessary for our evaluation.
+\myparagraph{Factor 1: Training} The research team collaborated with a cybersecurity training vendor who produces comprehensive security awareness training materials, phishing simulation exercises designed to augment those materials, and implementation assistance for organizational deployment.
+This partnership enabled access to professional training content and established phishing templates.

-The vendor offers three distinct training modalities, though we focused our evaluation on two of these approaches.
-The primary modality for cybersecurity awareness training consists of lecture-based videos that discuss the dangers of various social engineering attacks, including phishing recognition tactics, social engineering techniques, and organizational security protocols.
-Our vendor, along with many others in the industry, supplements this foundational training with interactive phishing exercises that present users with samples from a library of approximately 20 phishing templates.
-These exercises guide users through identifying suspicious elements and security deficiencies in emails that roughly correspond to the cues assessed by the NIST Phish Scale.
+The vendor offers two distinct training approaches for phishing.
+The first approach, \textit{\ul{Treatment A}}, consists of lecture-based videos on the dangers of various social engineering attacks, including phishing recognition tactics, social engineering techniques, and organizational security protocols.
+Comprehension is assessed through a quiz.
+The second approach, \textit{\ul{Treatment B}}, consists of those videos followed by a series of interactive phishing exercises that present users with samples from a library of approximately 20 phishing templates.
+These exercises guide users through identifying suspicious elements and security deficiencies in emails that roughly correspond to the cues assessed by the NIST Phish Scale, and reinforces appropriate response behaviors such as the ``Report Phish'' button in the email client~\cite{carellaImpactSecurityAwareness2017}.
+Finally, we included a \textit{\ul{Control Group}} whose members received no cybersecurity training prior to the phishing simulation phase.
+This group was included to establish baseline susceptibility measurements.\footnote{Control group participants received the same training materials after completion of the study to ensure organizational compliance with cybersecurity awareness requirements.
+The study timing dictated a small control group, as ACME Corp. required that most employees receive annual cybersecurity training for compliance purposes.}